-Prior to this offering, there is no established public market for our common stock and warrants, and we cannot assure you that a significant public market for our common stock and warrants will develop or be sustained after this offering.
-Immediately after this offering, 394,300 shares currently outstanding will be available for sale.
+Prior to this offering, there is no established public market for our common stock, and we cannot assure you that a significant public market for our common stock will develop or be sustained after this offering.
+As described below, shares currently outstanding will be available for sale immediately after this offering.
 Sales of substantial amounts of our common stock in the public market after the restrictions lapse could cause the prevailing market price to decline and limit our ability to raise equity capital in the future.

-Upon completion of this offering, we will have outstanding an aggregate of 5,243,246 shares of common stock.
-The common stock and warrants being sold in this offering will be freely tradable without restriction or further registration under the Securities Act.
+Upon completion of this offering, we will have outstanding an aggregate of shares of common stock, assuming no exercise of the underwriters' option to purchase additional shares and no exercise of options or warrants to purchase common stock that were outstanding as of the date of this prospectus.
+The shares of common stock being sold in this offering will be freely tradable without restriction or further registration under the Securities Act.